AIT-Lablink/lablink-universal-api-client/docs/configuration.rst

-  :*Client*: basic configuration of the Lablink client (JSON object) :*UniversalAPI*: basic configuration related to the REST API server (JSON object) :*Signals*: configuration of the data exchange signals, accessible through the REST API and via Lablink
+  :*Client*: basic configuration of the Lablink client (JSON object) :*UniversalAPI*: basic configuration related to the REST API server (JSON object) :*Channels*: configuration of the data exchange channels, accessible through the REST API and via Lablink

 In the following, the configuration parameters for these categories are listed.